Upadacitinib

 • Upadacitinib may increase the chance of bowel perforation, although this is rare.

-• People with rheumatoid arthritis and other inflammatory conditions are at increased risk of lymphoma and some other cancers.
-Medications that change your immune system like upadacitinib may increase this risk.
+• People with rheumatoid arthritis and similar conditions are at increased risk of lymphoma and some other cancers.
+Medicines that change your immune system like upadacitinib may increase this risk.

 • Skin cancers have also been reported in people taking upadacitinib and yearly skin checks are recommended.